penguinite/onbox/docs/building_apis.md

-# Writing API procs in Pothole
+# Writing API procs in Onbox

-This file provides a tutorial on how to create an API route in Pothole's codebase.
+This file provides a tutorial on how to create an API route in Onbox's codebase.
 It'll cover everything from validation to authentication and provide a template you can copy and adjust however you need.

-The one unfortunate thing with Pothole's codebase is the heavy boilerplate associated with every API route, we might be able to fix this with metaprogramming magic but I have decided that it's important to keep the base of Pothole lightweight, which means fewer helper utilities and more boilerplate.
+The one unfortunate thing with Onbox's codebase is the heavy boilerplate associated with every API route, we might be able to fix this with metaprogramming magic but I have decided that it's important to keep the base of Onbox lightweight, which means fewer helper utilities and more boilerplate.

 Start off by writing a Mummy request handler procedure, you can give it any name you'd like but usually we call the `Request` parameter for `req` as tradition.
 ```nim